 Newcastle City Council Policies on Drone Usage

-Anyone who is going to be flying the drone needs to look at the online education package at the same website, and pass a short multiple-choice test to get their flyer ID.
+Anyone who is going to be flying the drone needs to look at the online education package on the same website and pass a short multiple-choice test to get their flyer ID.
 As well as being a legal requirement, the information will help set you up as a safe drone flyer and provide you with invaluable information to make you more confident with your drone.

 You can always refer back to the safety information in the Dronecode, as this provides all the basic safety rules and advice that you need to comply with.
-Key to this, is remaining below 400ft (120 Metres), keeping clear of aircraft and airfields, and not flying too close to people and property.
+The key to this is remaining below 400ft (120 Metres), keeping clear of aircraft and airfields, and not flying too close to people and property.

 There is a fine of up to £1,000 for anyone found guilty of not complying with the drone registration requirements.

 The CAA permission only addresses the flight safety aspects of the flight operation and does not constitute permission to disregard the legitimate interests of other statutory bodies such as Northumbria Police and the other Emergency services and the Highway Agency.